theo-armour/pages/13-technology-applied-sciences/computing-ai-artificial-intelligence/0-ai-journal.md

 #retrofuturism #gameart #environmentart #scifiartwork #scifi #sciencefictionart #space #dystopia #conceptart #digitalart #render #conceptartist #classicscifi #dystopian #artscifi #futuristic #futuredesign #future #scificoncept #design #digitalartist

+## 2024-05-20

+https://cdn.discordapp.com/attachments/1242314658954874915/1242330515026083891/WhatsApp_Image_2024-05-20_at_09.10.14_3a10f6c2.jpg slot machine showing three hearts in gambling casino

+https://cdn.discordapp.com/attachments/1242314658954874915/1242331270386815026/slot-machine.jpg slot machine showing three hearts in gambling casino

+https://cdn.discordapp.com/attachments/1242314658954874915/1242336397675855913/dinner-music-2.jpg https://cdn.discordapp.com/attachments/1242314658954874915/1242330515026083891/WhatsApp_Image_2024-05-20_at_09.10.14_3a10f6c2.jpg Dinner party with a stanza of music floating in the air

+We’re social orchestrators, Maestros of social interaction Skilled in directing the conversational flow Tuning into the atmosphere and adjusting the tempo to ensure our social symphony is beautifully composed.
+Create an image of a midsummer night evening party that reflects reflects men and women collaborating

+men and women and who are maestros of social interaction.
+Skilled in directing the conversational flow Tuning into the atmosphere and adjusting the tempo to ensure our social symphony is beautifully composed.
+Create an image of a midsummer night evening party that reflects reflects men and women collaborating

 ## 2024-05-07

 What would be an ambitious way of responding to the following prompt?